Sunday June 29th: FY26 budget has been released. The Vocational Task Force is not included.

-TAKE ACTION by calling & emailing your Legislators • Legislators can be found by searching by town or zipcode HERE
+TAKE ACTION by calling & emailing your Legislators • Legislators can be found by School HERE

 Call

-Clearly and respectfully state your support for the Task Force Amendment and your opposition to the lottery admission system for Voc-Tech & Agricultural Schools.
+Clearly and respectfully state your opposition to the lottery admission system for Voc-Tech & Agricultural Schools.
+Students and Parents are encouraged to make this call to their Legislators.

 Express your concern that this policy "waters down" high educational standards and creates "winners and losers" among students.